Gutenberg Castle in Balzers

 Perched on a hillside in the country's southernmost municipality, Balzers, Gutenberg Castle was built in the High Middle Ages.

-From its origins as a church with an accompanying graveyard, the building fell into ruin over the course of many centuries before being restored between 1905 and 1912.
+The castle itself may have been built in the 12th century.
+It was inhabited until the 18th century.
+After that the building fell into ruin before being rebuilt between 1905 and 1912.
 Visitors can walk to the castle from the nearby village, and the bailey ('Vorburg') is open throughout the year.
-Since opening in 2010, the chapel and rose garden welcome visitors between 10.00 a.m. and 7.00 p.m.
+Since opening in 2010, the chapel and rose garden welcome visitors from 1 May until 31 October every Sunday between 10.00 a.m. and 5.00 p.m.
 A number of cultural events and activities take place at the castle during the summer months.

 Opening hours and offers